CSCI305/csci305-prolog-lab/README.md

   ?- cousin('Charles, Prince of Wales', X).
  ```

-Enable tracing and run both of these queries again.

-EC3.
-Which resulted in more steps?
-Explain why.
-Provide both of these traces in a file `[lastname]_[firstname].prolog2.ec.trace.txt`.

 # Lab Questions

 For these lab questions, you are expected to use Prolog to answer.
 Answers that are given without providing the Prolog rules that derive it will receive no credit.
 Some queries have multiple answers and you are expected to provide all results to the lab questions.
 Use the semicolon (;) to prompt Prolog for additional results.
 However, you may omit duplicate results, if the same name appears more than once in your result set.